 If you would like professional guidance with your Stanford GSB application, please consider Accepted’s MBA essay editing and MBA admissions consulting or our MBA Application Packages, which include advising, editing, interview coaching, and a resume edit for the Stanford GSB application.

-* Applications and Letters of Reference are due by 5:00 PM, Pacific Time
+* Applications, application fee, and letters of reference are due by 5:00 PM, Pacific Time